oracle/oracle-database-operator/docs/ordsservices/examples/mongo_api.md

 # OrdsSrvs Controller: Oracle API for MongoDB Support

-This example walks through using the **ORDSSRVS Controller** with a Containerised Oracle Database to enable MongoDB API Support.
+This example walks through using the **OrdsSrvs controller** with a Containerized Oracle Database to enable MongoDB API Support.

-Before testing this example, please verify the prerequisites : [ORDSSRVS prerequisites](../README.md#prerequisites)
+Before testing this example, please verify the prerequisites : [OrdsSrvs prerequisites](../README.md#prerequisites)

 ### Database Access

 This example assumes you have a running, accessible Oracle Database.
-For demonstration purposes, the [Containerised Single Instance Database using the OraOperator](sidb_container.md) will be used.
+For demonstration purposes, the [Containerized Single Instance Database using the OraOperator](sidb_container.md) will be used.

 ### Rest Enable a Schema

 In the database, create an ORDS-enabled user.
-As this example uses the [Containerised Single Instance Database using the OraOperator](sidb_container.md), the following was performed:
+As this example uses the [Containerized Single Instance Database using the OraOperator](sidb_container.md), the following was performed:

 1. Connect to the database: